lynnpepin/diy-static-site-generator/source/posts/reso_intro.md

 ---
-title: Reso!
-My pixel-y circuit design language and simulator where the inputs and outputs are bitmap images
+title: reso, a colorful pixel-art circuit simulator
 author:
  - Lynn Pepin
-date: 2021-05-15
+date: 2021-5-15
 category: project
-numbersections: true
 ---

-# Reso is a circuit design language and simulator where the inputs and outputs are bitmap images
+Reso is a circuit design language and simulator where the inputs and outputs are bitmap images!

 ![Reso logo, incrementing over a truth table in an artistically-crafted circuit.
 Outputting AND, OR, and XOR to the diamonds.](../images/reso_logo.gif "Reso logo, incrementing over a truth table in an artistically-crafted circuit.
 Outputting AND, OR, and XOR to the diamonds. ")